-After enjoying your fun baby shower and having received all those gifts, it is always a good idea to express your gratitude by sending thank you notes to all your guests.
+After enjoying your fun baby shower and receiving all those gifts, it is always a good idea to express your gratitude by sending thank you notes to all your guests.
 One of the best tips on writing baby shower thank you notes is to get them out as early as you can.
 Take care of the little things early, so you can devote all your energy looking after your little one - and yourself! - after delivery.

-Your guests will surely appreciate your sweet gesture when you send them your thank you notes and they will love the feeling that you enjoyed your shower and that you value your friendship with them.
+Your guests will surely appreciate your sweet gesture when you send them thank you notes.
+They will love the feeling that you enjoyed your shower and that you value your friendship.